virginiemarques/Global_eDNA/README.md

 Sys.getenv("ENTREZ_KEY")
 ```

-### Scripts

 #### 01_read_cleaning

 Contains the scripts to read and clean the data.
 You obtain a list containing one dataframe per project and one big dataframe containing all projects cleaned with the thresholds you chose. (or you can keep the list).
-One of these sripts also calculate the number of reads after each step of cleaning.
+One of these scripts also calculate the number of reads after each step of cleaning.

 #### 02_Spatial_mapping